 Digital solutions that connect and cover every aspect of incident management will also become more prevalent in 2024.
 Improved connectivity and communication result in greater operational oversight, more informed decision-making and, ultimately, quicker and more accurate responses.
 They also enable superior real-time management of incidents as they evolve.

-Previously, emergency organisations have utilised several technologies to achieve operational oversight, process and triage incoming incidents, communicate with assets and personnel, and distribute resources.
+Previously, organisations have utilised several emergency response technologies to achieve operational oversight, process and triage incoming incidents, communicate with assets and personnel, and distribute resources.
 This is unwieldy, complex and slow.
 Modern solutions aim to unite these functionalities in a single solution.

 By integrating communication infrastructure, operational awareness, incident handling and dispatch support into one incident management solution, we facilitate greater coordination between the various elements of emergency response.
 All involved share a common understanding of the incident and benefit from streamlined workflows that enable emergency responders to work more quickly, efficiently and safely.